emmamaddock/SYSC3010PlantPals/README.md

 This device consist of following classes,

 	1.main.py
-		Class that, Execute the System operations and can be called over SSH.
+		Execute the System operations and can be called over SSH.

 	2.Http_server.py
-		Class that, Send JSON package to server using HTTP protocol and gets the instruction after that.
+		Send JSON package to server using HTTP protocol and gets the instruction after that.

 	3.PlantSpecific.py
-		Class that, have preset of Plants position and watering behavior.
+		 have preset of Plants position and watering behavior.

 	4.Pump.py
 	5.Read_serial.py